-Simple math suggests it’s better to get rid of debt before saving for retirement or adding to your emergency fund.
+Simple math suggests it’s likely better to get rid of debt before saving for retirement or adding to your emergency fund.

-Paying debt before saving
+When to pay debt before saving

 Making extra payments will save you money in the long run, but in the short term, it doesn’t cause your lender to recalculate and lower your monthly payments.